yuvan-s-96/Benchmark_dataset/prompt_curation/README.md

 All four evaluation methods (causal ablation, sink-corrected attention mass, LLM-as-judge, downstream InstructPix2Pix/ArtFID) are **complete** for both Mistral-7B-Instruct and Llama-3.1-8B-Instruct, on corrected instructions, across the base model and all three LoRA variants (A, C, H), all 9 templates.
-Dissertation and accompanying WACV 2027 Applications Track paper submission (#1260) both complete.

 Two significant methodological issues were found and fixed in the attention-extraction pipeline, both through deliberate cross-checking rather than trusting a single pipeline's